minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-15-c-glib-event-loop.markdown

 GLib or glibc (GNU C Library), presents the core libraries for GNU and GNU/Linux systems.
 Since GTK provides glibc for Windows and macOS, it is transportable.
+Although the C is not for the objective programming, glibc provides GObjects for OOP and developers can implement codes efficiently.
+It also provides basic data structures.

+However, in this post, I will focus on the event loop.
+For better understanding about asyncio, you can reference [here](https://blahblahblah).

+Usually, GLib / GTK application works on the main event loop that running on the main thread.
+Main event loop handles keyboard and mouse I/O, displaying, and etc.

 ## Appendix
 - [Repository for C glib with event loop study](https://github.com/minjong-ha/c-glib-study)